Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

-The metallicity, coupled with the C/N* and the S/N* ratios, opens up the possibility of identifying and investigating another alternative scenario that was not directly modelled by our simulations.
-This is the scenario of a giant planet that formed in a disc in which the inward drift of dust and pebbles causes the ices of C, O, and N, to sublimate as they cross their respective snowlines \citep{booth2019, schneider2021}.
-As a direct consequence of sublimation, the disc gas phase gets enriched in heavy elements.
-In such scenario, gas accretion may contribute more than solids to the total metallicity of the planet, hence mimicking the effect of short-scale migration in our simulations.
-Due to the higher volatility of C with respect to S, sublimation would be more efficient in enriching the gas in C rather than in S. Therefore, Hot Jupiters that form in such scenario, will be characterised by super-stellar metallicity and C/N*$>$S/N*.
+The combined use of metallicity, C/N*, and S/N* ratios allows the investigation of another alternative scenario that was not directly modelled by our simulations.
+This is the case of a giant planet that formed in a disc in which the inward drift of dust and pebbles causes the ices of C, O, and N to sublimate as they cross their respective snowlines \citep{booth2019, schneider2021}, thus directly enriching the disc gas phase in heavy elements.
+In such scenario, gas accretion may then contribute more than solid accretion to the total metallicity of the planet, hence mimicking the effect of short-scale migration in our simulations.
+Due to the higher volatility of C with respect to S, sublimation would be more efficient in enriching the gas in C rather than in S. Therefore, hot Jupiters that form in such scenario, will be characterised by superstellar metallicity and C/N*$>$S/N*.